mpoelsterl1217/recipe-transformer/README.md

 - scale the recipe by any factor ("scale the recipe")
 - change to gluten free ("make it gluten free")
 - change to lactose free ("make it lactose free")
-- change to Chinese cuisine ("make it Chinese cuisine")
+- change to Chinese cuisine ("to chinese")
-- change to Itlian cuisine ("make it Chinese cuisine")
+- change to Itlian cuisine ("to italian")

 ## Previous Features